Osedea/angular-osd-upload/README.md

 # angular-osd-upload

-This module provides an easy way to create and decorate angular $resource services from a config file.
-This module was created with two goals: consistent API services and avoiding boilerplate.
+This module provides a service and directive for file uploads.
+It allows us to configure the upload path, supported file types, and max file size.

 ### Version
 0.1.0